iamsellek/wielder-of-anor/README.md

 forbidden words and print out any files that contain one of them.

 If it found none (or if you're forcing a commit), it will run a commit followed by your commit message.
-Once it prints out "COMMITTED.", execution will end.
+Once it prints out "Committed successfuly!", execution will end.
 Don't forget to run your git push!

 ## Wielder of Anor?
 Wut.